Skip Ribbon Commands

 GENERAL BUSINESS

-Notices of Motions (General Notices)
+Notices of Motion (General Notices)

-At 3.40 pm
+At 3.40 pm (for up to 20 minutes)

 GOVERNMENT BUSINESS